 Skip to content

-Finding books & journals: Using Reading lists at Hull
+Finding resources: Using Reading lists at Hull

 “When I look back, I am so impressed again with the life-giving power of literature.
 If I were a young person today, trying to gain a sense of myself in the world, I would do that again by reading, just as I did when I was young.”